ryanbond/homebridge-docker/README.md

 # Homebridge-Docker

-Docker image for Homebrigde by nfarina
+Docker image for Homebridge by nfarina

 For details see https://github.com/nfarina/homebridge